 “Every piece of knowledge must have a single, unambiguous, authoritative representation within a system”.

 Of course.
 You need these frameworks because you don’t want to reinvent the wheel.
-The Founder of DelightChat, Sankalp Jonna, very aptly says why you should you Django and similar web frameworks in 2021.
+The Founder of DelightChat, Sankalp Jonna, very aptly says why you should you Django and similar web frameworks.

 If one has to do back end development from scratch here is what will happen.
 First you will realise that raw SQL queries would have to be written to manipulate the database and this stops scaling pretty quickly.